quix-labs/flash/README.md

 - ⬜ Remove client in favor of direct listener start
 - ⬜ Support attaching/detaching new listener during runtime.
 - ⬜ Tests implementation
-- ... any feedback is welcome.
+- ... any suggestions is welcome.

 ## Drivers